 Review the process established by the licensee to conduct ongoing monitoring and assessments.
 Verify that the licensee conducts assessments required by the CSP.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance:

-The inspection of this control should be evaluated as complete, based on the successful conduct of performance testing.
+The inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing.

 Ongoing monitoring and assessment activities are performed to verify that the cybersecurity controls implemented for CDAs remain in place.
-The monitoring and assessment activities are based on a representative sample of controls. ecurity assessments verify security-related activities and actions occur at the frequency specified in security controls or within the evaluated alternate control frequency.,, .
+The monitoring and assessment activities are based on a representative sample of controls.
+The licensee performs security assessments to verify security-related activities and actions occur at the frequency specified in security controls requirements or within the evaluated alternate control frequency.
+Inspectors should ensure ongoing monitoring of cybersecurity controls used to support CDAs are implemented consistently with the licensee’s CSP.
+The NRC expectations for these objectives are identified, in part, in RG 5.71, Section 4.1, “Continuous Monitoring and Assessment,” and A.4.1, “Continuous Monitoring and Assessment.”
+(10 CFR 73.54(d)(2)).

-Verify that the licensee conducts an appropriate effectiveness as specified in the CSP.
+Verify that the licensee conducts an appropriate effectiveness analysis as specified in the CSP.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance:

 The review requires an evaluation of the cybersecurity program and the required controls, at least every 24 months or at the frequency specified in the CSP.
-The inspection of this control should be evaluated as complete, based on the successful conduct of performance
+The inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing.

 The effectiveness analysis (i.e., NEI 08-09, Section 4.4.3.1, “Effectiveness Analysis”) ensures that the cybersecurity controls are implemented correctly, operating as intended, and continue to provide high assurance that CDAs are protected against cyberattacks up to and including the design-basis threat (DBT).
-The analysis is based on a representative sample of CDAs, controls, and program elements.
-Reviews of the cybersecurity program and controls include, but are not limited to, periodic audits of the physical security program, security plans, implementing procedures, cybersecurity programs; safety/security interface activities; the testing, maintenance, and calibration program as it relates to cybersecurity; and feedback from the NRC and local, state and federal law enforcement authorities.
-The NRC expectations for these objectives are specified in part in RG 5.71, .
+The analysis is based on a representative sample of CDAs, security controls, and program elements.
+Reviews of the cybersecurity program and controls may include, but are not limited to, periodic audits of the physical security program, security plans, implementing procedures, cybersecurity programs; safety/security interface activities; the testing, maintenance, and calibration program as it relates to cybersecurity; and feedback from the NRC and local, state and federal law enforcement authorities.
+The NRC expectations for these objectives are specified in part in RG 5.71, Sections A.4.1.2 and A.4.1.3.

 Verify that the licensee performs vulnerability assessments or scans as described by the CSP, including the capability to correct exploited weaknesses.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance:

-The inspection of this control should be evaluated as complete, based on the successful conduct of performance testing.
+The inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing.

 The vulnerability assessment program establishes programs/procedures for screening, evaluating, and dispositioning threat notifications, and vulnerabilities against CDAs received from a credible source.
 The licensee will use their corrective action program (CAP) to document the potential vulnerability and to initiate corrective actions.
 CAP evaluations should consider the threat vectors associated with the vulnerability.

 Vulnerabilities that pose a risk to SSEP functions are mitigated or evaluated when the licensee implements remediation as required to maintain adequate defense-in-depth protective strategies.
-Dispositioning includes implementation, as necessary, of cybersecurity controls to mitigate newly reported or discovered vulnerabilities, and threats.
+Dispositioning includes implementation, as necessary, of cybersecurity controls to mitigate newly reported or discovered vulnerabilities, and cyber threats.
+The NRC expectations for these objectives are specified in part in RG 5.7, Section A.4.1.3, “Vulnerability Assessments and Scans.”

 03.02 Defense-in-Depth Protective Strategies